vitordmarchiori/UQ-FinalProject/README.md

-# Uncertainty Quantification in a Simple Damped Pendulum
+# 🎯 Uncertainty Quantification in a Simple Damped Pendulum

-This repository contains the final project for the course *Quantification of Uncertainties in Physical Systems*, June 2025.
+This repository contains the final project for the course *Quantification of Uncertainties in Physical Systems*, conducted in June 2025.

 <p align="center">
   <img src="Animations/pendulo_animacao.gif" alt="Oscillating Pendulum" width="100%">
 </p>

-The goal is to quantify the uncertainty propagation from an uncertain pendulum length to the dynamic response of the system.
+The objective is to model a damped simple pendulum and quantify the effects of uncertainty in its length through a probabilistic framework and Monte Carlo simulation.

 ---

 ## 📌 Description

-The physical system consists of a damped simple pendulum with uncertain length \( L \sim \text{Gamma}(\nu, \theta) \).
-The governing equation is derived and solved for multiple realizations using the Monte Carlo method.
+A simple damped pendulum is analyzed, considering uncertainty in its length \( L \), modeled as a Gamma-distributed random variable.
+The angular response \( \theta(t) \) is obtained via numerical integration of the linearized equation of motion, and statistical quantities of interest are computed from the ensemble of trajectories.

+---

+## 📊 Topics Covered

+* Analytical modeling of a damped pendulum
+* Small-angle approximation and linearization
+* Uncertainty modeling using Gamma distributions
+* Monte Carlo simulation (MC)
+* Propagation of uncertainty in dynamic systems
+* Statistical post-processing (mean, std, confidence intervals)
+* Histogram and kernel density estimation (KDE)

+---

-## 📊 Requirements
+## 🧰 Requirements

 * MATLAB R2021a or newer
+* Toolboxes:

-* Toolboxes: `Statistics and Machine Learning`, `ODE`, `MATLAB Base`
+  * Statistics and Machine Learning

-## 🔬 Topics Covered

-* Linearized dynamics
-* Damped oscillator
+  * ODE Suite
-* Gamma-distributed uncertainty
+  * MATLAB Base
-* Monte Carlo simulation
-* Propagation of uncertainty
-* Kernel density estimation
-* Visualization of confidence bands

 ---

 ## 📚 Acknowledgements

-This project was developed under the supervision of Prof. Dr. Americo Barbosa da Cunha Junior, during the short course "Quantification of Uncertainties in Physical Systems" (2025).
+This project was developed as the final assignment for the short course:

+> **Quantification of Uncertainties in Physical Systems**
+> Instructor: Prof. Dr. Americo Barbosa da Cunha Junior
+> Institution: São Paulo State University (UNESP), School of Engineering, Ilha Solteira

+---

+## 🔗 Link to Report

+The full technical report (in LaTeX) is available in the `/Code and Report` folder and will be submitted alongside this repository as part of the course evaluation.